AdmiralSnackbar66/dungeon-diaries/vault/0-Scratch Notes/Strixhaven Mysteries 1.md

 ## Prelude

-The basic backstory behind how the book _The Joy of Extradimensional Spaces_ makes its way to the Biblioplex is not heavily changed.
-Fistandia (who is presumed dead) was a human librarian who graduated from Whitherbloom College almost two centuries ago. **Drazhomir Yarnask** (see _Strixhaven_'s "Fellow Student" section) is a Biblioplex book clerk who assumes Matreous's role in this converted adventure.
+- [ ] The basic backstory behind how the book _The Joy of Extradimensional Spaces_ makes its way to the Biblioplex is not heavily changed.
+Fistandia (who is presumed dead) was a human librarian who graduated from Witherbloom College almost two centuries ago. **[[04-school-is-in-session#Drazhomir Yarnask|Drazhomir Yarnask]]** (see _Strixhaven_'s "Fellow Student" section) is a Biblioplex book clerk who assumes Matreous's role in this converted adventure.

 ## Finding the Book